 Get Rid Of The Weeds

-Spring is the perfect time to remove the weeds using a rake or by hand.
+Spring is the perfect time to pull weeds and remove them all using a rake or by hand.

 Plan Ahead Of Time